 information on the TDI cup edition, see below.
 Below right is a video review of the Jetta TDI and Audi A3 TDI vs. the Insight and

-The 2010 Jetta TDI cup edition is named after the TDI cup race cars.
-These were non street legal racing-only cars that had full roll cages, misc. safety equipment, racing only tires and suspension, and other misc racing parts.
+The 2010 Jetta TDI cup edition was a end-of generation special edition named after the TDI cup race cars.
+The cup race cars were non street legal racing-only cars that had full roll cages and racing safety equipment, racing only tires and suspension, and other misc racing parts.
 To the best of my knowledge, the race engines were physically the same engine that go into street legal Jetta but they were tuned to 170hp and the software was modified for removal of emissions equipment.

 To the right is an interior thumbnail showing some of the changes and differences vs. the regular Jetta TDI, click to enlarge.
 It's a common misbelief that the cup edition has a GTI steering wheel.
 In fact, the steering wheel is a TDI cup edition wheel with gloss black insert.
 The difference is that the GTI steering wheel has a flat bottom and larger side bolsters.
 It's easy to swap the steering wheel, see 1000q: steering wheel swap for details.